manojsinghnegiwd/extensions-ideas/readme.md

 I guess we can make extension which can autoscroll youtube shorts

-buy the way there is already a extension exists but its UI/UX is not good we can make it better.
+buy the way there is already an extension exists but its UI/UX is not good we can make it better.

 > Existing extension
 >> https://chrome.google.com/webstore/detail/auto-youtube-shorts-scrol/elggcfikfbaijgcofcapgeahjaclpfnf